 We have worked successfully with children who exhibit challenging behaviour.
 Strategies are always agreed for each individual child and may differ from child to child.
 Our behaviour policy forms the basis for our strategies but remains flexible to cater for individuals with difficulties over and above the majority of children.
 At all times we aim to be fair and ensure that access to the National Curriculum is enjoyed by all.
-This has involved supporting children at home when they are unable to attend school, applying for additional funding to support children on school trips, allowing children to stay in a lunchtime activity room with a friend instead of playing out on the playground and allowing children to describe their 'condition' to a whole class of children through a Dell Assembly.
+This has involved supporting children at home when they are unable to attend school, applying for additional funding to support children on school trips, or allowing children to stay in a lunchtime activity room with a friend instead of playing out on the playground.
 Our aim for the future of Bramingham Primary School, is that we continue to remain a school which is truly inclusive.
 We will meet new challenges but we aim to overcome them.